M3RG-IITD/MatSciBERT/README.md

 # MatSciBERT
-Material Science Aware Language Model
+A Materials Domain Language Model for Text Mining and Information Extraction